-Governmental Approvals that must be formally submitted and issued in ADOT's name require Developer's assistance, including providing complete design and information packages.
+Developer shall provide assistance for Governmental Approvals that must be formally submitted or issued in ADOT's name.
 In cases that require ADOT or FHWA to act as the coordinating party for Governmental Approvals, Developer shall provide all required data to support, to secure, or comply with the conditions of such Governmental Approvals.
 ADOT has undertaken certain preliminary work, including applications, exhibits, and correspondence, concerning such Governmental Approvals which are included in the RIDs.
-The following is a list of Governmental Approvals that must be applied
+The following is a list of Governmental Approvals that must be applied for or issued in ADOT's name, including a description of the

-- for or issued in ADOT's name, including a description of the preliminary work that ADOT has performed to date and certain requirements to be performed by Developer with respect to such approvals: - A. Section 404 of the Clean Water Act Permitting. - ADOT has undertaken certain preliminary work concerning this application and has obtained an approved Preliminary Jurisdictional Delineation by the United States Army Corps of Engineers (USACE). - Developer shall submit a complete design and information package in conformance with the 404 permit application requirements to ADOT for ADOT to coordinate with USACE for submittal of the Section 404 permit application. - B. Section 401 of the Clean Water Act Certification. - Developer shall submit a complete design and information package in conformance with the 401 application requirements to ADOT for ADOT to coordinate with Arizona Department of Environmental Quality for certification under Section 401. - Typical USACE application review periods are contained within the Operating Agreement between the FHWA, USACE, and ADOT provided in the RIDs. - 17 Developer shall prepare Governmental Approval Package(s) that includes applications and all - 18 required documentation to obtain Governmental Approvals that must be applied for or issued in - 19 ADOT's name.
-Developer shall submit the Governmental Approval Package(s) to ADOT for - approval in ADOT's good faith discretion.
+- preliminary work that ADOT has performed to date and certain requirements to be performed by Developer with respect to such approvals: - A. Section 404 of the Clean Water Act Permitting. - ADOT has undertaken certain preliminary work concerning this application and has obtained an approved Preliminary Jurisdictional Delineation by the United States Army Corps of Engineers (USACE). - Developer shall submit a complete design and information package in conformance with the 404 permit application requirements to ADOT for ADOT to coordinate with USACE for submittal of the Section 404 permit application. - B. Section 401 of the Clean Water Act Certification. - Developer shall submit a complete design and information package in conformance with the 401 application requirements to ADOT for ADOT to coordinate with Arizona Department of Environmental Quality for certification under Section 401. - Typical USACE application review periods are contained within the Operating Agreement between the FHWA, USACE, and ADOT provided in the RIDs. - 16 For Governmental Approvals that must be applied for or issued in ADOT's name, Developer - 17 shall prepare Governmental Approval Package(s) that provide complete design information and - 18 include applications and all other required documentation.
+Developer shall submit the - 19 Governmental Approval Package(s) to ADOT for approval in ADOT's good faith discretion.

-21 420.2.6.3 All Other Governmental Approvals
+20 420.2.6.3 All Other Governmental Approvals

-- 22 Developer shall obtain all Governmental Approvals, other than the NEPA Approval, to complete - the Work.
-Prior to submittal to the Governmental Entity having jurisdiction, Developer shall - 24 submit Applications for Governmental Approvals to ADOT.
+- 21 Developer shall obtain all Governmental Approvals, other than the NEPA Approval, to complete - 22 the Work.
+Prior to submittal to the Governmental Entity having jurisdiction, Developer shall - 23 submit any and all Applications for Governmental Approvals to ADOT.

-25 420.3 ENVIRONMENTAL REQUIREMENTS
+24 420.3 ENVIRONMENTAL REQUIREMENTS

-- 26 Developer shall comply with the environmental requirements contained in the TP Attachment - 27 420-1 during the Term.
-Developer shall not conduct or perform any ground disturbance activities - 28 until the appropriate environmental clearance (i.e., cultural resources, hazardous materials, or - 29 biological evaluations) has been issued for the applicable parcel.
-Developer shall coordinate - 30 with ADOT to confirm if appropriate environmental clearance is issued.
+- 25 Developer shall comply with the environmental requirements contained in the TP Attachment - 26 420-1 during the Term.
+Developer shall not conduct or perform any ground disturbance activities - 27 until the appropriate environmental clearance (i.e., cultural resources, hazardous materials, or - 28 biological evaluations) has been issued for the applicable parcel.
+Developer shall coordinate - 29 with ADOT to confirm if appropriate environmental clearance is issued.

-31 420.3.1 Environmentally Sensitive Areas
+30 420.3.1 Environmentally Sensitive Areas

-- 32 Developer shall protect environmentally sensitive areas.
-Environmentally sensitive areas include - 33 cultural resources as defined in the NEPA Approval, as well as those areas that may be - 34 identified during the permitting and the preconstruction environmental survey(s) process. - 35 Developer shall map environmentally sensitive areas on all Design Documents and identify and - 36 address them in the EMP. - 37 The Project is subject to inspections from the Governmental Entities.
-Developer shall allow - 38 access to and follow the instructions from any Governmental Entities pertaining to requirements - 39 for the protection or mitigation of impacts on environmentally sensitive areas.
+- 31 Developer shall protect environmentally sensitive areas.
+Environmentally sensitive areas include - 32 cultural resources as defined in the NEPA Approval, as well as those areas that may be - 33 identified during the permitting and the preconstruction environmental survey(s) process. - 34 Developer shall map environmentally sensitive areas on all Design Documents and identify and - 35 address them in the EMP. - 36 The Project is subject to inspections from the Governmental Entities.
+Developer shall allow - 37 access to and follow the instructions from any Governmental Entities pertaining to requirements - for the protection or mitigation of impacts on environmentally sensitive areas.

-40 420.3.1.1 Environmentally Sensitive Avoidance Areas
+39 420.3.1.1 Environmentally Sensitive Avoidance Areas